acelot/automapper/README.md

 ## Reference

-No need to use concrete classes, it's better to use the API [functions](src/functions.php).
+No need to use concrete classes, it's better to use the AutoMapper API [static functions](src/AutoMapper.php).
-The library API is contained in functions.php file.
+It is very convenient to import the AutoMapper as a short alias, for example `use Acelot\AutoMapper\AutoMapper as a`.

 ### Main functions